 At Leeds we want you to benefit from the depth and breadth of the University's expertise, to prepare you for success in an ever-changing and challenging world.
 This course gives you the opportunity to broaden your learning by studying discovery modules.
 Find out more on the Broadening webpages.

 Learning and teaching

 Teaching is imaginative and supportive to make sure that you are intellectually stretched and helped to become an independent inquirer.
 Group sizes are small enough for you to engage actively and be well supported.

 Assessments are varied and include essays, projects, case studies, group presentations and examinations.
 This wide range gives you the opportunity to work to your strengths and to gain skills in different forms of expression.

 Entry requirements, fees and applying

-NVQ 3 or Level 3 Diploma in a health-related topic
+NVQ 3 or Level 3 Diploma in a health-related topic (or equivalent).

 Additional entry criteria